Superorganism (band)

 Superorganism are an indie pop band based in London, formed in early 2017.
-The group originally consisted of eight members: lead vocalist Orono Noguchi, as well as Emily, Harry, Tucan, Robert Strange, Ruby, B, and Soul.
+The group originally consisted of eight members: lead vocalist Orono Noguchi, as well as Mark Turner ("Emily"), Christopher Young ("Harry"), Tim Shann ("Tucan"), Blair Everson ("Robert Strange"), "Ruby", "B", and Earl Ho ("Soul").

 Many of the group's members originally met online before forming the group, while four of their members previously performed together as the Eversons.
 Their self-titled debut album, Superorganism, was released on 2 March 2018 through Domino Recording Company and Hostess Entertainment.

 Career

 Superorganism initially started as a casual recording project with members based in multiple countries across the United Kingdom, the United States, and Australia.
 Most of the members of Superorganism had met online in music forums and via mutual friends over a number of years.
 At the time of Superorganism's formation, the majority of the members had been living in London since 2015 and decided to embark on a musical project together.

 Four of the members – Mark Turner (Emily), Christopher Young (Harry), Timothy "Tim" Shann (Tucan), and Blair Everson (Robert Strange), had previously met Orono Noguchi when they were touring Japan in another band called the Eversons.
 Noguchi, at the time a high school student from Maine, had first discovered the Eversons via her YouTube recommendations, thereafter becoming a fan of the group.
 During a 2015 summer trip to Japan, Noguchi found the Eversons to be performing a gig nearby and attended.
 They became friends, bonding over their shared interest in internet memes.

 After discovering Noguchi could sing (she had been regularly posting covers on SoundCloud), the group sent a message to Noguchi, asking if she wanted to add lyrics and vocals to a demo they had been working on at the beginning of 2017.
 Collaborating on their project remotely, Noguchi received a GarageBand instrumental file and sent back to the band her deadpan vocals recorded using the built-in microphone of her MacBook laptop.
 The demo came to be Superorganism's first single "Something For Your M.I.N.D.", which was later featured on the soundtrack of FIFA 18.
 It also featured during the season three premiere of Legion, in which the band portrayed themselves.

 After graduating from John Bapst Memorial High School in June, seventeen-year-old Noguchi relocated to London.
-"Ever since I was little I had two big goals," says Noguchi, "One of them was to be a musician or an artist of some sort, and the other was to go to college in the States.
+"Ever since I was little I had two big goals", says Noguchi, "One of them was to be a musician or an artist of some sort, and the other was to go to college in the States.
 That’s why I made the decision to go to Maine by myself when I was fourteen."
 In regards to college, she said, "[Forming Superorganism] was a really big decision but you don’t get to decide when opportunities come.
 So I'll do this, and I can go to college any time I want."